ShaKeSPeaR/eresult/README.md

 ## Usage

-Just copy *ResultBase.h* to your project and specialise with code and string types.
+Just copy *ResultBase.h* to your project and specialise with codes and string types.

 ## Simple example

 **Step 1** : Describe you codes

-    enum class HTMLCodes
+    enum class HTTPCodes
     {
         Ok = 200,
         NotFound = 404